to My Site

 No, not those kind of voices.
 My characters speak to me.
 Sometimes they refuse to cooperate with my outline.
 Sometimes they speak to me in the worst possible places, like the shower or in the car as I'm driving.
 Sometimes completely new characters pop up out of nowhere and demand to be heard.
 I'm glad I don't live in the 14th century -- I'd be burned at the stake!

 Hi there!
 Thanks for stopping by.
 I'm glad you're here.
 I'm glad you take an interest in writers and writing.
 And I'm glad you love books.

+I'm a native of Western North Carolina, home to the Blue Ridge Parkway, the Great Smoky Mountains National Park.
 I graduated from the University of North Carolina at Chapel Hill with a degree in English with honors in creative writing and then pursued a career as a professional journalist for over 20 years, working in print and television journalism.

 I love getting stuck down rabbit holes finding facts that will add to my story and authenticate my characters and location.